dman926/nx-python-pdm/README.md

   - directory: A directory where the project is placed.
   - e2eDirectory: A directory where the E2E project is placed, Only used when separateE2eProject is used.
   - separateE2eProject: Scaffold the E2E configuration in a separate project.
 Defaults to `true`.
+  - e2eBundler: The bundler to use for running E2E tests.
+Only applies to cypress and playwright.
   - tags: Add tags to the project (used for linting).

 ### Targets